 The report will provide an indication of whether the creditors will receive any monies from the liquidation, known as a dividend.

-Following on from the meeting, the liquidator will realise any cash at bank, plant and machinery, book debts and retentions, vehicles and any other asets.
+Following on from the meeting, the liquidator will realise any cash at bank, plant and machinery, book debts and retentions, vehicles and any other assets.

 The liquidator will also have a submit a statutory report to the Insolvency Service to either state on record that they have either not found issues of concern regarding the directors conduct or that they have found actions that they feel they need to report.
 The Insolvency Service will then take the decision of whether to take this further (or not).

-When all assets are realised, all investigations are complete and any dividends paid, the liquidator will summon a meeting to close the company and will send a final report to creditors with a notice of the meeting.
+When all assets are realised, all investigations are complete and any dividends paid, the liquidator will summon a meeting to close the company and will send a final report to creditors.
 If the company is not closed within one year, the liquidator will provide annual reports to creditors.